dqops/dqo/docs/data-sources/json.md

    ![Importing tables](https://dqops.com/docs/images/working-with-dqo/adding-connections/importing-tables.png)

-When new tables are imported, DQOps automatically activates profiling and monitoring checks, such as row count, table availability and checks detecting schema changes.
+When new tables are imported, DQOps automatically activates profiling and monitoring checks, such as row count, table availability, and checks detecting schema changes.
 These checks are scheduled to run daily at 12:00 p.m.
-By clicking on the Advisor at the top of the page, you can quickly collect basic statistics, run profiling checks or modify the schedule for newly imported tables.
+By clicking on the Advisor at the top of the page, you can quickly collect basic statistics, run profiling checks, or modify the schedule for newly imported tables.

 ![Importing tables - advisor](https://dqops.com/docs/images/working-with-dqo/adding-connections/importing-tables-advisor.png)